pratikkalaskar/Netflix/README.md

 # Netflix
-I create netflix homepage by using html and css
+I have create netflix homepage by using html and css